 - Bake for 10-12 minutes until golden brown on top and a skewer inserted into the middle comes out clean.

-*If you don’t have any buttermilk on hand, you can make your own by adding 1 tablespoon of white vinegar to 1 cup whole or full fat milk.
+Buttermilk: If you don’t have any buttermilk on hand, you can make your own by adding 1 tablespoon of white vinegar or fresh lemon juice to 1 cup of whole or full fat milk.